qeirreps/qeirreps/example/PbPt3_nonsoc/README_ex_PbPt3_ns.txt

    "PATH_OF_qe2respack" is the directory which has executable file of qe2respack.
    "OUTDIR/PREFIX.save" is the directory produced by QE in step 2.

-   Some files (i.e. "dat.wfn"), will be generated in the directory "dir-wfn" qeirreps reads these files in the latter step.
+   Eight files including "dat.wfn" will be generated in the directory "dir-wfn". qeirreps reads these files in step 4.

 4. Calculation of the character tables by qeirreps